realpython/realpython-blog/2014/2014-06-04-introduction-to-flask-part-1-setting-up-a-static-site.markdown

----
-layout: post
-title: "Discover Flask, Part 1 - Setting up a static site"
+# Discover Flask, Part 1 - Setting up a static site
-date: 2014-06-04 12:22:03 -0700
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, flask]

-keywords: "python, web development, flask, hello world"
-description: "In Part 1 of this series on the Flask framework, we'll set up a basic project structure then develop a static site, styled with Bootstrap."
----

 Welcome to the Discover Flask series ...